ickarakurt/cemkarakurt/src/content/note/jest-mocking.md

    expect(mockFn).toHaveBeenCalled();
    ```

+**Example:** Useful for simulating timeouts or testing long-running operations without waiting.

 ## Mocking Asynchronous Functions

-1. Mocking a resolved promise:
+1. **Mocking a resolved promise:**

+   This is how you mock an async function that resolves with a value.

    ```javascript
    const mockFn = jest.fn().mockResolvedValue("Resolved Value");